MinJieLiu/react-validate-framework/README.md

   values={this.state.formValues}
 />

-// The formValues like this { email: '', hobby: ['2'] },
+// The values like this { email: '', hobby: ['2'] }
 ```

-The `name` attribute is required in all input components

-Validate methods can refer to `validate-framework-utils`
+Validate methods can refer to [validate-framework-utils](https://github.com/MinJieLiu/validate-framework-utils)

 ### Form components